 In 1998/99, O'Mahony was awarded a Fulbright scholarship to spend a sabbatical year at Stanford, California.
 In addition to his research work at Stanford he became involved with the very active technology entrepreneurship programme.
 He started a web company called LetterPost.Com in late 1998.
 A business plan was developed in conjunction with a colleague and entered into Stanford Entrepreneur's E-Challenge where it was repeatedly subjected to the scrutiny of judges from the Sand Hill road venture capital community and reached the final of the competition [24Mb Newsclip from Channel 4 News, NY Times Article].
 O'Mahony continued as CEO of letterpost.com until it was acquired by the Escher Group in 2000.
 In the early 2000s, he founded a national X.509 certification authority called Ezitrust.com

 O'Mahony is a senior member of the IEEE and was made a fellow of Trinity College in May 2000.

 From 1996-1999 he delivered regular seminars to European audiences on Electronic Payment Systems

 In the early days of Voice-over-IP (around 1997/1998), he also ran courses on the emerging Internet Telephony area.
 The slides are (available here) give an interesting snapshot of the VoIP situation in 1998 and may one day be of historical interest.

 These were organized by Technology Appraisals of London, England.

-O'Mahony has acted as expert witness in patent litigation involving his expertise in both electronic payment and in cellular and internet networking.
+O'Mahony has acted as expert witness in litigation involving his expertise in both electronic payment and in cellular and internet networking.

 for Cooley Godward LLP where the client was a major internet auction house